 As previously mentioned, there are many different types of boxing gloves – and for good reason.
-You may even use all of these gloves, at different stages of your boxing journey.
+You may even use all of these boxing gloves, at different stages of your boxing journey.

 Training gloves (or boxing gloves): A versatile option for beginners, as the padding is heavy enough for safe sparring, but also lightweight enough to practice with a punching bag.
 In other words, the best of both worlds!
 Training gloves contain more padding than bag gloves, but aren’t as heavy as sparring gloves.
-They’re basically the Goldilocks of the glove world.
-Look for a glove that’s attached to a full wrist wrap, to give extra protection to your wrist, forearm, fingers and hand.
+Training gloves are basically the Goldilocks of the glove world.
+Look for a boxing glove that’s attached to a full wrist wrap, to give extra protection to your wrist, forearm, fingers and hand.